Chris Walley (writer)

-Chris Walley (born 1954 in Wales) is a geologist, author, and tertiary education lecturer.
+Chris Walley (born 1954) is a geologist, author, and tertiary education lecturer.

 Life and career

-Chris Walley was born in Wales in 1954; however, he grew up in northern England.
+Chris Walley was born in Wales, in 1954, and grew up in northern England.
 He received a Bachelor of Science in geology from Sheffield University and a Phd from the University of Wales, Swansea.
 He taught at the American University of Beirut (AUB) in Lebanon from 1980 to 1984, where he met his wife and where his two sons John and Mark were born.

-From 1984 to 1994 he was based in Swansea where he was a consultant for the oil industry.
+From 1984 to 1994, he was based in Swansea where he was a consultant for the oil industry.
 He did fieldwork in a number of African and Asian countries and wrote numerous synthesis volumes on the geology of different countries.
 In the late eighties, he began writing in his spare time.
 He had two novels, Heart of Stone and Rock of Refuge, published under the pseudonym of John Haworth.

 In 1994, he was asked to return to Lebanon to rebuild the Department of Geology at AUB and lived there with his family until 1998.
 During that time he carried out both teaching and research duties was also involved in setting up a large environmental project in the Bekaa with A Rocha Lebanon.

 In 1998, he returned to the United Kingdom and began to make a new career in writing and editing, in particular for the Christian market.
 He retained his geological interests, however, and led field trips for Wheaton College (Illinois).

-In September 2004 he started teaching again, geology and geography, at Gorseinon College, now Gower College Swansea.
+In September 2004, he started teaching again, geology and geography, at Gorseinon College, now Gower College Swansea.
 He taught geology and environmental science there full-time while writing in his spare time.

-In summer 2014 Chris took the opportunity to take early retirement from teaching in order to take up the voluntary position of Mediterranean Conservation Science Coordinator with www.arocha.org.
+In summer 2014, Chris took the opportunity to take early retirement from teaching in order to take up the voluntary position of Mediterranean Conservation Science Coordinator with A Rocha International.
 To do this more effectively, he and his wife moved to the south of France, where they are based between the two A Rocha France centres of Courmettes (Alpes-Maritimes) and Tourades (near Arles).
 He has a particularly strong link with the Domaine des Courmettes.